Lasers

 Avoid eye and skin exposure to direct and scattered laser radiation

-The wavelength of a laser is also important.
-The usual wavelength for a red laser pointer is 670nm, whereas other lasers have other wavelengths.
+The wavelength of a laser is also another important factor in classifying a laser.
+The wavelength for a typical red laser pointer is 670nm.

-The eye has different sensitivities to different wavelengths, so a 635nm laser seems about four times as bright as a 670nm laser of similar power output.
+The eye has different sensitivities to different wavelengths, so a 635nm laser would appear about four times as bright as a 670nm laser of similar power output.
+In fact, the eye is most sensitive to green/yellow light - you can try this experiment with various colour LEDs of the same power.

-Earlier last year, I managed to get a 5mW red laser diode, at 635nm.
-Since this wavelength appeared 4 times as bright as the normal laser pointer, and also 5 times the power, all in all it appeared about 20 times as bright as your normal laser pointer.
+A few years ago , I managed to get a 5mW red laser diode, at 635nm.
+Since this wavelength appeared 4 times as bright as the normal laser pointer, and also 5 times the power, all in all it appeared about 20 times as bright as a normal laser pointer.

 The 50mW DPSS laser head and driver circuitry mounted in a custom case.

-And the resultant laser beam at night- the very bright green beam visible in midair.
-The wavelength is 532nm, which appears 20 times as bright as a standard red laser pointer, and 50 times the power output.
-So, in perspective?
-It appears about 1000 times brighter than a red laser.
+Here is the resultant laser beam at night - the bright green beam is visible in midair.
+The wavelength from this diode is 532nm, which appears 20 times as bright as a standard red laser pointer, and 50 times the power output.
+So, in perspective this would appear about 1000 times brighter than a red laser.

-This is me playing with homebrew optics.
+This I am playing with some homebrew optics.
 Although this isn't a focused beam.
-I've put a diverging lens (scrounged from a scanner) in front of the output so I don't completely screw up the camera.
-Here the beam is being split by a prism (window pane) and reflected off a back surface mirror (personal mirror) so that the two beams are parallel.
+I've put a diverging lens (scrounged from a scanner) in front of the output so I don't over-saturate the camera.
+Here the beam is being split by a prism (window pane) and reflected off a back surface mirror (bathroom mirror) so that the two beams are parallel.

 Ever seen those Hong Kong laser light shows at night?
-Well stuff that, here's the Darwin version!
+Well stuff that, here's the Penguin's Lab version!

 This image was taken in Jan 2008 during Cyclone Helen's raid on Darwin.
 Some pretty fresh gales are evident from the blurred palm leaves in the photo.
 This is a long exposure - the laser was shone for a few seconds in three separate points, with the beam quickly moving between to draw a nice pretty triangle on the trees.
 Where the beam has shone in one position for more than a second or two, a beam line is visible in the photo.

-So far it has burned through black electrical tape, lit matches, and blasted pits into hard black plastics.
+So far I have also used this laser to burn through black electrical tape, light matches, and blast pits into hard black plastics.
 When it burns through tape, the cut is precise and clean.
-Not bad for a fairly modest 50mW I have to say.
+Not bad for a fairly modest 50mW!

 Back to Penguin's Lab